eur-nl/programming-cafe/content/lesson_2.md

 ```

 ## Renaming files
-After copying the files, we can try to do some small operations on them!
+After copying the files, we can perform some small operations on them!

-Have you ever been in a situation where you noticed that you did not follow a clear concept in your file naming or that you ordered the sequences within the file names wrong ?
+Have you ever found yourself in a situation where you realized you didn't follow a clear concept in your file naming or ordered the sequences within the file names incorrectly?
 Let's fix that!

-Let us start simple, add an "exp" in front of the current file name
+Let's start simple: add "exp" in front of the current file name.
 ```python
 import os